 As Robert Schuman, one of the founders of the European Communities said “Europe will not be made all at once, or according to a single plan.
 It will be built through concrete achievements which first create a de facto solidarity.”
 And, the EBC work to foster a more united European voice to break down obstacles to trade, business development, and investment, is a prime example of ground work to create de-facto European solidarity here in Japan.
 Over last 50 years, you have proven many times that through more solidarity our European voice is stronger and that together we can achieve more.

-As always, the EU Delegation to Japan continues to look forward to a close cooperation with the EBC and its members, to support our industry in accessing the Japanese market and to consolidate and expand the cooperation between the EU and Japan.
+As always, my team at the EU Delegation to Japan will continue a close cooperation with the EBC, your members, and our Member States to support our industry in accessing the Japanese market and to consolidate and expand the cooperation between the EU and Japan.